 In exceptional circumstances students may apply for mitigation.
-The Application for Mitigation form can be found on the College website and may be submitted when, due to personal mitigating circumstances, students are unable to complete unit assignments or where they consider that the quality of their performance on a unit has been adversely affected by a particular personal circumstance.
+The Application for Mitigation form can be found on the College website and may be submitted when, due to personal mitigating circumstances, students are unable to complete module/unit assessments or where the student considers that the quality of their performance on a module/unit has been adversely affected by a particular personal circumstance.
 Applications for mitigation must be substantiated by independent documentary evidence, such as a medical certificate, letter from an employer, statement from a member of academic staff, statement of attendance from a counsellor, etc.

-STUDENTS MUST SUBMIT THE APPLICATION FOR MITIGATION PRIOR TO THE ASSESSMENT
+STUDENTS MUST SUBMIT THE APPLICATION FOR MITIGATION PRIOR TO THE ASSESSMENT SUBMISSION DATE.

-SUBMISSION DATE.
 In exceptional circumstances completed forms may be accepted up to 14 days after the submission date.
-Any information received outside of this time period will not be considered, unless students can provide evidence that they were prevented from meeting the deadline by circumstances outside their control.
+Any information received outside of this time period will not be considered, unless the student can provide evidence that they were prevented from meeting the deadline by circumstances outside their control.

-Following completion of the application students must call the HE Team, Aireville Campus on 01756 693863 / 708051 to discuss submission of their application and supporting documentation.
-Please note The HE Team are not normally available during the evening.
+Following completion of the application students must call the HE Team, Aireville Campus on 1756 243506 to discuss submission of the application and supporting documentation.
+Please note The HE Team are not normally available during the evening or at weekends.

 The College will endeavour to consider applications for mitigation within three working days of receipt.
-Both the student and Course Tutor will be made aware of the decision.
+Both the student and Programme Leader will be made aware of the decision.
 It is the student's responsibility to follow up the decision with the HE Team.
-Students are advised to keep a copy of the completed application form.
+Please keep a copy of the completed application form.

-4. Grading Pearson BTEC Higher National Units
+5. Grading Pearson BTEC Higher National Units

-Assessment decisions for Pearson BTEC Higher Nationals are based on the specific criteria given in each unit and set at each grade level.
+Assessment decisions for BTEC Higher Nationals are based on the specific criteria given in each unit and set at each grade level.
 The criteria for each unit have been defined according to a framework to ensure that standards are consistent in the qualification and across the suite as a whole.
 The way in which individual units are written provides a balance of assessment of understanding, practical skills and vocational attributes appropriate to the purpose of the qualifications.
+The assessment criteria for a unit are hierarchical and holistic.
+For example, if an M criterion requires the student to show 'analysis' and the related P criterion requires the student to 'explain', then to satisfy the M criterion a student will need to cover both 'explain' and 'analyse'.
+The unit assessment grid shows the relationships among the criteria so that assessors can apply all the criteria to the student's evidence at the same time.

 Assessors must show how they have reached their decisions using the criteria in the assessment records.
-When a student has completed all of the assessment for a unit then the assessment team will give a grade for the unit.
+When a student has completed all the assessment for a unit then the assessment team will give a grade for the unit.
 This is given simply according to the highest level for which the student is judged to have met all the criteria.
 Therefore: